stevenarellano/yaca/yaca-backend/README.md

 Yaca-Backend is the server-side component of the code assistant Yaca.
 Its responsible for providing code completions to the Visual Studio Code extension.
 This backend utilizes a RAG pipeline to generate highly performance code for the user's query.

-It uses a custom C++ corpus based on highly performant code from the [hpcgroup/hpc-instruct](https://huggingface.co/datasets/hpcgroup/hpc-instruct) dataset.
+It uses a custom C++ and Python corpus based on highly performant code from the [hpcgroup/hpc-instruct](https://huggingface.co/datasets/hpcgroup/hpc-instruct) dataset.
 Further details can be found in the `<ROOT>/model` directory.

 ## Architecture